Menu Close

 Rabbits are highly social animals and should never live alone.

 Both males and females must be neutered whether bonded in same or mixed-sex pairs/groups.
-Bonding can be tricky, so we provide a full bonding service for anyone adopting a rabbit from us to join their existing rabbit(s).
-This ensures you only take a new bun home if they have successfully bonded with their new friend.
+Bonding can be tricky, so we provide an initial bonding service for anyone adopting a rabbit from us to join their existing rabbit(s).

 We have tried various bonding methods over the years and find that for most rabbits, starting in a small neutral area and keeping the buns together under 24/7 supervision, then gradually increasing the size of enclosure works much better than side-by-side/dating methods.
-Some rabbits may benefit from the slower side-by-side/dating technique, and sometimes, it’s just not a good match and it’s best to try another potential friend!
+No method is 100% guaranteed to work for all rabbits and sometimes, it’s just not a good match and it’s best to try another potential friend!
 This is one of many reasons it is so important to adopt from a rescue if you have a single bunny looking for a friend – no one wants to be left with two single rabbits who then each need a new companion!

-While it is usually thought that a neutered male – neutered female pairing is best and is usually a sensible place to start, any combination can work, as can trios or larger groups.
+While it was often thought that a neutered male – neutered female pairing is best any combination of neutered rabbits can work, as can trios or larger groups.

 Rabbits must be vaccinated annually against Myxomatosis, RVHD1 & RVHD2.